 If you use any plugin from us that uses the Foundation library such as ChatControl, Boss, CoreArena, Confiscate, Winter, you don’t have to do anything.
 We’ll automatically append it back to your server.properties file like it used to be.

 And if you’re developing plugins without Foundation, you’ll have to do extra coding and open the server.properties class in onLoad() or onEnable() method in your plugin.
 Luckily Java provides its Properties class for that.
 Here is a third party article that’ll show you how to read and save to that file.
-Be careful, people have sensitive information such as their server’s IP in that file.

 What do you need to do to configure “server-name”?